pleiszenburg/zugbruecke/docs/memsync.rst

 The memory synchronization protocol
 -----------------------------------

-Because *zugbruecke* runs core in a separate *Python* interpreter on *Wine*, pointers pose a special kind of problem.
-The can, unfortunately, not be passed from the code running on the *Unix* side to the code running on the *Wine* side or vice versa.
+Because *zugbruecke* runs code in a separate *Python* interpreter on *Wine*, pointers pose a special kind of problem.
+They can, unfortunately, not be passed from the code running on the *Unix* side to the code running on the *Wine* side or vice versa.
 This is why the memory pointers are pointing to must be kept in sync on both sides.
 The memory synchronization can be controlled by the user